Music Academy

 Jessica Phillips

 Jessica Phillips won her position in the clarinet section of the Metropolitan Opera Orchestra in 2001.
 She graduated cum laude from Barnard College, Columbia University, where she was also enrolled in the joint lesson program with Manhattan School of Music.
 She has performed as Acting Principal Clarinet of the MET Orchestra during 2003-2004, 2011-2013, 2014-2016 and the 2021-2022 seasons.
-In 2013, she received the honor of having her chair endowed at the Metropolitan Opera by Ruth and Harvey Miller.

 Read More